 Cooling and Drying New Construction

-When spring is just around the corner and summer is on the horizon it’s easy to think about warm days and backyard barbecues, but this time of year can wreak havoc on new construction if the right systems aren’t in place.
+When summer is on the horizon it’s easy to think about warm days and backyard barbecues, but this time of year can wreak havoc on new construction if the right systems aren’t in place.

 Many materials used in construction absorb moisture.
 Problems intensify when the temperatures are warm heavy summer rains are in the forecast - requiring cooler and drier air to be distributed around the site and into buildings.
 Cooling the jobsite at this time of year is vital to ensure workers remain comfortable and materials don’t swell or warp in the heat.